Veterinary Student Summer Fellowships

 * Optional one-week vacation added into program duration

 Interested applicants should download and complete the Veterinary Student Summer Fellowship Application in order to be considered for the program.
-Application materials must also include a Letter of Intent, current resume or CV, and one letter of recommendation.
+Additional application materials include a Letter of Intent and current resume or CV.
+An optional letter of recommendation may also be submitted.

-Materials should be submitted to ULAM Senior Administrative Assistant Kate Lebowsky at firstname.lastname@example.org.
+Materials should be submitted to ULAM Senior Administrative Assistant Kate Lebowsky at email@example.com.
 Two concurrent fellows will be accepted each year.
-The decision date for the 2017 program is March 13, 2017.
+The decision date for the 2020 Program is March 2, 2020.

-The overall objective of the Veterinary Student Summer Fellowships Program is to expose current veterinary students to the many aspects of laboratory animal medicine, including research, clinical medicine, administrative resources management, and pathology.
+The overall objective of the Veterinary Student Summer Fellowships Program is to expose current veterinary students to the many aspects of laboratory animal medicine, including clinical medicine, pathology, administration, regulation, and research.
 Specific learning objectives include:

-Improved and expanded clinical skills through direct participation in clinical cases and clinical rounds achieved by:
+Improved and expanded clinical skills through direct participation in clinical cases achieved by:

 - Shadowing veterinary technicians and residents